DanielJonesEB/engineerbetter.com/_drafts/2017-09-18-perpetual-motion-software-updates.markdown

 This ensures that any new self-update pipelines get set, and that the CI job can safely exit know BOSH is upgrading Concourse in the background.

+Finally, since we deploy our own [ci.engineerbetter.com](https://ci.engineerbetter.com) using concourse-up, we are not only continuously releasing new versions of `concourse-up` whenever there is a new component or stemcell on [bosh.io](https://bosh.io), but that same CI server is then continuously upgrading itself using the releases that it builds.

 ## Metrics

 <img src="/images/blog/ci-metrics.png" class="image fit" />